mandiant/flare-fakenet-ng/docs/architecture.md

 in each child class.

 ## Windows Diverter

-The Windows Diverter views and manipulates packets through PyDivert, which is a Python binding for WinDivert, which is a userspace component and an NDIS networking driver.
+The Windows Diverter views and manipulates packets through PyDivert, which is a Python binding for WinDivert.
+WinDivert comprises a userspace component and an NDIS networking driver.

 The Windows Diverter is implemented in the `Diverter` class in `fakenet/diverters/windows.py`, which derives from `DiverterBase`